exercism/javascript/exercises/concept/regular-chatbot/.docs/introduction.md

 ### Replace

-The replace() method in JavaScript allows us to search for a value within a given string, and replacing it with a desired new value.
+The [replace()][mdn-regex-replace] method in JavaScript allows us to search for a value within a given string, and replacing it with a desired new value.

 ```javascript
 string.replace(searchValue, newValue)